 In the past we’ve discusses that yes, you may need a Solar Repair Service; and your panels may need to be cleaned every now and then.
 But what if you’re in a location that experiences snowfall?
+What do you do when continually heavy snowfall blocks off your solar panels from the sun?
+Although these can be possibly tricky days which occasionally may call for a service similar to an emergency Bonded Oil delivery normally there can be long-term solutions worked out.
 Because we generally associate the sun with bright and warm summer days, and snow with gray and frosty winter ones, it shouldn’t be much of a surprise that one of our more frequently asked questions is, what happens to solar panels when it snows?
 Especially given that the markets we serve – Missouri and Massachusetts – can be host to some very cold and snowy winters.

 So it surprises many people to hear that while, yes, a thick layer of snow can block solar panels from absorbing any sunlight for a while, panels don’t usually stay snow-covered for long.
-Panels operate at a warmer temperature than the outside air, which helps to melt the snow off and in fact, recent research is proving that snow may actually help solar panel efficiency.
+Panels from firms like AEI or elsewhere operate at a warmer temperature than the outside air, which helps to melt the snow off and in fact, recent research is proving that snow may actually help solar panel efficiency.